tytydraco/yessleep/out/They_Call_It_The_House_of_Graves.md

 “If someone did come in, why was the door unlocked?”
 Rebecca asked from the bottom of the stairs.

 “They probably used the key under the mat,” Raul ran his hand over his face.
 “We’ll need to find a new spot for it, it’s the most obvious place anyone could hide one.
 I just didn’t think it would be an issue in a town like this.
-Should we report this?”
+Should we report it?”

 “There wouldn’t be much they can do…” Martin thought a moment as I stuffed things back into the drawers.
 “I’ll go into town tomorrow and get one of those video doorbells.
-It doesn’t fix much tonight, but we’ll bring the spare key inside, make sure the doors and windows are locked, and make it work 'til morning.”
+It doesn’t fix much tonight, but it might make us feel safer.
+We’ll bring the spare key inside, make sure the doors and windows are locked, and make it work 'til morning.”

 “Oh my God,” Rebecca started freaking out downstairs.
 “I can’t believe this is happening.
 We *just* moved here.”

 “No one took anything,” I answered with finality.
 “My watches, my silver chain, my gaming stuff.
 It’s all here.
 Maybe I was sleepwalking.
 Or…I dunno.
 Something happened.
 Martin’s right.
 We’ll get a camera.
 Could’ve been some idiot punk kids.
-No one comes back to mess with us.
 I’ll talk to the landlord.”

 “You’ve met him?”
 Raul asked as Martin went downstairs to comfort his wife.